katieoconn/pregnancy-ibd/pages/yourSummary_pregnancy.md

 ## Pregnancy

-You answered that you are currently pregnant.
+You informed us that you are currently pregnant.